ivodimitrov/rest-assured-java-framework/README.md

-# REST Assured Java Framework and basic tests
+# REST Assured Java Framework and API tests

+Testing and validating REST services with [REST Assured](http://rest-assured.io/)

 ## What do I need to run these samples?
 A Java 8 (or greater, in this case I'm using 11) JDK and Maven.
 That's it.